top of page

 You need to trust me to know what I am doing.
 In the same manner that you trust a doctor to prescribe you right medicines, you need to trust me to do the right thing for you.
 I am invested in my work many times more than any of my clients because this is the only thing I do; I do this for a living.
 Each headshot I produce adds or subtracts from the reputation I painstakingly built.
 This is very important and valuable for me.

 I hope this helps you get a picture about what not to do before and during the photoshoot.
-If anything is not clear please message me or call me and I am happy to clarify it for you.
-Oh!
-Here's the link to another related blog post I was referring you earlier in this post.
+If anything is not clear please message me or call me and I am happy to clarify.

 Good luck with your photoshoot!